omarathon/riot-api-crawler/README.md

 ## Examples

-One may find examplar uses of the Crawler within the examples directory:
+One may find examplar uses of the Crawler within the examples directory of this repo:

  - Example.java: an examplar use of the Crawler, which:

    - Only crawls Matches that are at least 20 minutes long,
    - Only crawls Summoners that are at least level 30,
    - Only processes 5 recent Matches for each crawled Summoner,